-“To invest in, and promote the establishment of, key infrastructure assets in a commercially viable manner to assist the development and recovery of Christchurch as a world class boutique city”
+“To invest in, and promote the establishment of, key infrastructure assets in a commercially viable manner to assist the development and recovery of Christchurch as a world class city”

 • To identify, in conjunction with relevant parties, present and future regional infrastructural needs.

 • To seek, on behalf of the Council, and if material report at the appropriate time on, investment opportunities that have the potential to enhance the economic well-being of the region, and provide an adequate return.
 In order to balance these objectives, CCHL may in appropriate circumstances accept a lower return or slower route to profitability.